bilalmasud07/DataCollectorAPI/DataCollection/README.md

 About DataCollection

-This part will collect the data from 3 API's.
+This part will collect the data from three API's.

 Follow below steps to follow run datacollection scripts(total 3)